 Strategic networks

-- Gastrointestinal - Colorectal (Pamela Buchwald / Marie-Louise Lydrup) - Hepatic-Pancreatic-Biliary (HPB) (Monika Bauden / Daniel Ansari)
+- Gastrointestinal - Colorectal (Milladur Rahman/ Pamela Buchwald / Marie-Louise Lydrup) - Hepatic-Pancreatic-Biliary (HPB) (Monika Bauden / Daniel Ansari)

 - Head & neck (Malin Lindstedt / Lennart Greiff & Maria Gebre-Medhin)